-Fresh Hamachi (Buri) Loin 日本新鮮鰤魚刺身 "日本開運魚"
+Fresh Hamachi (Buri) Loin 日本新鮮鰤魚刺身 "日本開運魚" (In Season)

 Buri (yellowtail) is a fish found only in the seas surrounding Japan.
 While wild buri is a wintertime delicacy, cultivated varieties can now be consumed in the summer and fall as well thanks to advances in aquaculture.
 Buri also lies at the heart of a longstanding culinary tradition and ranks alongside maguro (tuna) and salmon as a popular food fish in Japan.